hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 $$h_f = f * {L \over D} * {v^2 \over 2g}$$
 =+=

-Values of (*f*) may be obtained directly from Fig. IIIA-1 where the pipe is new clean asphalt-dipped cast iron, from Fig. IIIA-2 where the pipe is new clean steel of Schedule 40 wall thickness, or from Fig. IIIA-3 which applies to any size and type of surface.
-The probable variations in (*f*) for some classes of new clean pipe are given in Table A. It will be necessary to know the approximate value of the relative roughness factor, ε/D to enter Fig. IIIA-3 and this can be obtained, for several kinds of pipes, from Fig. llIA-4.
-If the fluid is fresh water at = 60° F or atmospheric air at 60° F the scales at the top of Figs. IIIA-1-3 incl., may be used.
-For convenience in air and water computations only, the scale reading is the product of the average velocity in feet/second and the internal diameter in inches, (VD").

-For other fluids or temperatures the scales at the bottom of Figs. IIIA-1-3 incl., must be used.
-The scale reading is the Reynolds Number, Re, given by equation (3.1).

-The data for Figs. IIIA-1-3 incl., were obtained directly from solutions of Equation (3.2).
-Figs. IIIA-4 and IIIA-5 were taken from Reference 2 with minor changes.
+Values of (*f*) may be obtained directly from Fig. 3.A.2 based on Reynolds Number (Re) and Relative Roughness (ε/D) of the pipe.
+Values of (ε) may be obtained from the Roughness Values table in Section 3.A where the pipe is new clean asphalt-dipped cast iron, new clean commercial steel or wrought iron, or other materials shown.
+There will be probable variations in (ε) for these materials.

 Values of the kinematic viscosity (*v*) at various temperatures are given in Fig. IIIA-5 for a number of different fluids.
-The Reynolds Number also may be obtained directly from Fig. IIIA-5 with the aid of the quantity (VD) mentioned above.
-The tracer line shows that for kerosene at 175° F flowing with an average velocity of 12.5 ft/sec in a pipe of 4 inches internal diameter, the Reynolds Number would be 3.5 x 10^5^.
-In cases where viscosities are obtained from sources other than Fig. IIIA-5, it is *absolutely essential* that they be expressed in sq ft/sec in order that they may be used with Fig.
-IIIA-5 or Equation (3.4).
-Kinematic viscosities measured in stokes or centistokes may be converted to *v* in sq ft/sec by the formula:
+The Reynolds Number assistanceis calculated using Equation 3.4.
+It is absolutely essential that viscosities obtained from sources be expressed in the correct units, typically sq ft/sec or stokes or centistokes.
+Kinematic viscosities  measured in stokes or centistokes may be converted to v in sq ft/sec by the formula:

 =+=
 <span class= equation-label >(3.A.9)</span>